stonepros/stone/doc/rados/troubleshooting/log-and-debug.rst

 Debugging may also require you to track down memory and threading issues.
 You can run a single daemon, a type of daemon, or the whole cluster with Valgrind.
-You should only use Valgrind when developing or debugging Ceph.
+You should only use Valgrind when developing or debugging Stone.
 Valgrind is computationally expensive, and will slow down your system otherwise.
 Valgrind messages are logged to ``stderr``.